prabhjot98/Jackpot/README.md

 Day time: The normal mode for the game

 Jackpot: Everytime you lose on the machine you get $5 added to the slot machine

-Wheel of Misfortune: A wheel where you can get bad results.
-The bad results can range from losing a single dollar to losing everything!